Christchurch Botanic Gardens: Visitor Centre

 The Botanic Gardens Visitor Centre, which opened in April 2014, has a café, gift shop and an interactive permanent exhibition featuring the history of plants and gardening in Canterbury.

 Attached to the visitor centre is the Ilex nursery, where 10,000 plant species are propagated in order to supply the conservatories and also preserve species.

 Armstrong lawn

-John Armstrong, one of the early curators of the gardens, is commemorated at the Armstrong Lawn, where formal bedding displays of petunia, begonia and salvia bloom through spring and summer with tulips, polyanthus and Iceland poppies bringing post-winter colour.
+John Armstrong, one of the early curators of the gardens, is commemorated at the Armstrong Lawn, where formal bedding displays of petunia, begonia and salvia bloom through spring and summer with tulips, primula and Iceland poppies bringing post-winter colour.
 The Peacock Fountain was imported from England and first installed in the garden.
 A statue of William Sefton Moorhouse commemorates the second of the four superintendents of the Canterbury provincial government.
 At the far end of the lawn is the Curator's House, built in 1920, which is now used for fine dining and education.
 In its garden, nasturtiums and herbs grow alongside heirloom and gourmet vegetables.